JoshuaMularczyk/SelfBalancingCar/README.md

-# SelfBalancingCar
+# Self Balancing Car

-Control Systems design of self balancing car (inverted pendulum on wheels) ENGR 454
+This project is being conducted by Joshua Mularczyk and Cadyn Maddocks for Dr. Rob Frohne.
+The project features control systems design of self balancing car (inverted pendulum on wheels) for ENGR 454.